 The technology is being adopted in geographical information systems, commercial drones, and engineering and construction applications among numerous others.

-If you’re interested in investing in autonomous vehicle growth stocks, here are 8 LiDAR technology stocks for 2022:
+If you’re interested in investing in autonomous vehicle growth stocks, here are 8 LiDAR technology stocks:

 1. Veoneer Inc (NYSE: VNE)